Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 We provide additional guidelines and best practices for formatting timed text and subtitle tracks.

-   1. CMAF tracks carrying WebVTT signaled by cwvt brand or TTML Text signaled by *im1t* brand are preferred. [[!MPEG4-30]] defines the track format selected in [[!MPEGCMAF]].
+   1. CMAF tracks carrying WebVTT signaled by the *cwvt* brand or TTML Text signaled by the *im1t* brand are preferred. [[!MPEG4-30]] defines the track format selected in [[!MPEGCMAF]].
    2. Based on this [[!ISOBMFF]], the trackhandler "hdlr" SHALL be set to "text" for WebVTT and "subt" for TTML following [[!MPEG4-30]].